 The park also hosts the Junior League World Series, featuring the best teams of 13- and 14-year-old baseball players from around the world.
 The annual World Series takes place in August, including opening ceremonies and fireworks.
 The championship game is broadcast on ESPN.

-The Telegraph Tomorrow Cruise takes place on Telegraph Road (U.S. 24) the fourth Friday of July.
+The Telegraph Tomorrow Cruise takes place on Telegraph Road (U.S. 24) the fourth weekend of July.

 Taylor has a variety of modern municipal buildings.
 Taylor City Hall, the Taylor Police Department, the 23rd District Court and the Midtown Fire Station are all located on Goddard Road, east of Telegraph Road.
 The William Ford Senior Activity Center is a favorite place for older residents to visit.
 The Department of Public Works, located at Beech Daly and Northline roads, featured a visit by former President Bill Clinton for the grand opening in 1996.
 The Taylor Community Library, located on Pardee, is a favorite place of residents.

 President Bill Clinton visited the Department of Public Works in 1996.
 President George W. Bush visited Taylor in 2004, and President Barack Obama visited the city during his first presidential campaign in 2008.

 Taylor is also home to the Taylor School District; the Downriver Campus of Wayne County Community College District and the new Heinz C. Prechter Educational and Performing Arts Center; the Southern Wayne County Regional Chamber of Commerce; the Downriver Association of Realtors; and the Metro South Post of the Michigan State Police.